-- 210. In November 2013, China rejected shipments of U.S. corn that tested positive for MIR162.
-Syngenta has, nevertheless, continued its false statements and misrepresentations, as alleged herein, including through its decision to market Duracade in the 2014 crop year. - 211.
-The NGFA has detailed the disastrous results of China's rejection of U.S. corn based on the presence of MIR162:
+202. In November 2013, China began rejecting shipments of U.S. corn that tested positive for MIR162.
+Syngenta has, nevertheless, continued its false statements and misrepresentations, as alleged herein, including through its decision to market Duracade in the 2014 crop year.

+203. The NGFA has detailed the disastrous results of China's rejection of U.S. corn based on the presence of MIR162: